 - An external block page will immediately send a 302 redirect to the user to a location you set.
 This may be a local-only resource (http://office.local/block.html) or a public resource (http://validdomain.com/block.html).

 Below is a video demonstration of creating a block page:

 Block Page Appearance

-DNSFilter allows for you to customize the block page in a variety of ways.
-Only hosted block pages can be customized, for the reason that an external block page is actually a redirect to a custom web location.
+DNSFilter allows you to customize the block page in a variety of ways.
+Only hosted block pages can be customized because an external block page is actually a redirect to a custom web location.